kevin49999/kevin49999.github.io/_posts/2025-05-08-aetna-underpays-by-25-percent.md

 ![result](/img/cms-result.png)

+### Result

 Taking the non-facility price (in-office visit) of $114.23 and multiplying by 140% you end up with __$159.92__.
 This is the amount that should have gone to my deductible.

 That's already sounding much better!
+Less than what I actually paid, but better.
 Like a lower government number with a decent multiple applied.

 When I called Aetna and spoke to a rep on the phone (today 5/8/2025) __they confirmed the number I found__.
 They said their internal system (for a publicly available number) also "calculated" that the __reimbursement amount was exactly $159.92__ down to the cent.